Inpatient

 Almost all of our patients will manage weight restoration eating the food provided on the ward at mealtimes.
 However in certain circumstances naso-gastric tube feeding may be more clinically appropriate.
 This will always be discussed with you by your consultant psychiatrist if it is thought to be necessary for you.

-How do I contact Langley Ward?
+How do I contact Welford Ward?

 Ward telephone numbers: